hashicorp/terraform-provider-google/website/docs/r/cloud_run_domain_mapping.html.markdown

   Annotations is a key value map stored with a resource that may be set by external tools to store and retrieve arbitrary metadata.
 More
   info: http://kubernetes.io/docs/user-guide/annotations
+  **Note**: The Cloud Run API may add additional annotations that were not provided in your config.
+  If terraform plan shows a diff where a server-side annotation is added, you can add it to your config or apply the lifecycle.ignore_changes rule to the metadata.0.annotations field.

 - - -